Sanidhya30/Twitter-Clone/README.md

 # Twitter-Clone

 To run this project, first you need download the zip and extract all the files in the xampp/htdocs folder in a folder named twitter.
-Run the xampp apache and sql server.
+Run the xampp, apache and sql server.
 Import the twitter.sql file in the phpmyadmin page.

 Start the webpage on the localhost and click on signup and create a profile.
 (Currently email verification method is not used, you can use a temporary email address)